carina-fehr/RePeT_Seminar/Repro/Info.md

 Directories containing log files:
 - logs_miniHPC: contains the generated log files when running on the HPC cluster
 - logs_VM: contains the generated log files when running on the virtual machine (VirtualBox with ubuntu)
+- logs_oneThread: contains the generated log files when using only one thread

 ## launchLatency.sh
 This shell script is used to automatize the commands proposed on the github repository.
 The client runs a write followed by a read eleven times in a row and reports the average as well as the client computation time for each write.
 The script writes this output into log files, named client_nrRows_xKB.log.
 It is possible to run it with multiple row arguments.